kafeijao/cvr_osc_lib_py/README.md

 share them with you (if you happen to find me in-game).

 ## Installation
+1. Install Python 3.9 or above.
+2. Create a `venv` [Optional]
+3. Run: `pip install cvr-osc-lib`
+4. Now the library is installed, you can start using it!

 ## Usage
 Small example of starting the osc server and client while listening to parameter and